standard/standard/README.md

 ## What about Web Workers?

-Add this to the top of your files:
+Add this to the top of worker files:

 ```js
 /* eslint-env serviceworker */
 ```

-This lets `standard` (as well as humans reading your code) know that `self` is a global in web worker code.
+This lets `standard` (as well as humans reading the code) know that `self` is a global in web worker code.

 ## Can I check code inside of Markdown or HTML files?